hlysine/create_power_loader/README.md

 - Configs for speed requirements and unloading delay
 - Ponder scenes available

-*If the provided crafting recipes do not suit your needs, you can override the provided datapack by creating your own recipes.*
+*If the provided crafting recipes do not suit your needs, you can override the provided recipes by creating your own datapack.*

 ## Usage